karlolukic/impact-of-GDPR-on-online-tracking/README.md

 ## How to Instantly Replicate Analysis Using Posit Cloud

 Use the prepared project on **Posit Cloud** to instantly replicate the analysis.
-Simply click on the link below to get started:
+Simply click on the link below to get started after the Sign Up / Log In on Posit Cloud:

--   **GDPR Paper Analysis** on [Posit Cloud](https://posit.cloud/project/%3Cproject-id%3E)
+-   **"The Impact of the General Data Protection Regulation (GDPR) on Online Tracking" Reproducible Analysis** on [Posit Cloud](https://posit.cloud/content/9521737)

-Once the project opens, restore the environment, locate the R script and run it (see the points 2.-4. above).
+Once the project opens, locate the R script and run it (see the points 3.-5. above).

+Note: Posit Cloud allows you to skip the steps 1.-2. above.

 ------------------------------------------------------------------------

 ## Instructions to Replicate Analysis on Local Machine Using RStudio Desktop

-1.  **Download** this repository to your local machine: `Code -> Download ZIP`
+1.  **Download** this repository to your local machine, e.g.: `Code -> Download ZIP`

 2. Open the R project in **RStudio Desktop**.

-3. Install the required packages if you have not already:

-    ```
-    renv::restore()
-    ```

-4. Locate and run the script `reproducible_analysis-2025-01-10-KL.R` to reproduce tables and figures as presented in the paper.
+3. See the points 2.-5. above.

 ------------------------------------------------------------------------